-- State & Federal Assistance - a.
+- a.
 If local resources are inadequate to deal with an emergency, assistance will be requested from the State.
 State assistance furnished to local governments is intended to supplement local resources and not substitute for such resources, including mutual aid resources, equipment purchases or leases, or resources covered by emergency service contracts. - b.
-Requests for state assistance will be made to the Disaster District Committee (DDC) Chairperson, who is located at the Department of Public Safety District Office in Amarillo.
+Requests for state assistance will be made to the Disaster District Committee (DDC) Chairperson.
 In essence, state emergency assistance to local governments begins at the DDC level and the key person to validate a request for, obtain, and provide that state assistance and support is the DDC Chairperson.
 A request for state assistance will be made by the appropriate chief elected official or designee, and may be made by telephone, fax, or teletype.
 The DDC Chairperson has the authority to utilize all state resources within the district to respond to a request for assistance, except for the National Guard.
 Use of National Guard resources requires approval of the Governor. - c.
-The Disaster District staff will forward requests for assistance that cannot be satisfied by state resources within the district to the State Operations Center (SOC) in Austin for action. - 3.
-Other Assistance
+The Disaster District staff will forward requests for assistance that cannot be satisfied by state resources within the district to the State Operations Center (SOC) in Austin for action.